samjbaker/Group-Web-Project/report/Evaluation.md

 - “I think this would be a very useful tool for teaching young people about social media.”
 - “I found the Fakebook facts quite shocking and enlightening.”
 - “I was ridiculously pleased when my fake post instantly got over 1000 likes!”
-- “I'd be much more likely to recommend it to friends if I could customize what names the bots would talk about”
+- “I'd be much more likely to recommend it to friends if I could customize what names the bots would talk about.”

 ### [>> 7) Conclusion](Conclusion.md)